unisonweb/unisonweb-org/src/data/blog/posts/2021-08-04-contributor-series-tpegram-domain-modeling/index.md

 But we are stil getting the same error. 🙁

-Well, it turns out that these effects can actually only be run in the context of a handler and they have to be.
-Until we wire that up, we can instead just defer the computation (so all effects become deferred).
+Well, it turns out that these effects can actually only be run in the context of a handler and they have to be in a function body.
+We should defer the computation with a thunk (so all effects become deferred) and then wire our handler up.

 ```unison
 sendBirthdayEmails : '{MessageService, EmployeeRepository, Calendar} [Message]